Skip to main content

 • Equity certificates;

-• Capitalization tables; and
+• Wire transfers; and

 2. Central and Active Role in a Start-up Entity

-• Letters from relevant government agencies, qualified investors, or established business associations with an understanding of the applicant’s knowledge, skills, or experience that would advance the entity’s business;
+• Letters from relevant government agencies, qualified investors, or established business associations with an understanding of the applicant’s knowledge, skills, or experience that would advance the start-up entity’s business;

 • News articles or other similar evidence indicating that the applicant has received significant attention and recognition;

-• Documentation showing that the applicant or entity has been recently invited to participate in, is currently participating in, or has graduated from one or more established and reputable start-up accelerators;
+• Documentation showing that the applicant or start-up entity has been recently invited to participate in, is currently participating in, or has graduated from one or more established and reputable start-up accelerators;

-• Documentation showing that the applicant has played an active and central role in the success of prior startup entities or other relevant business entities;
+• Documentation showing that the applicant has played an active and central role in the success of prior start-up entities or other relevant business entities;

-• Degrees or other documentation indicating that the applicant has knowledge, skills, or experience that would significantly advance the entity’s business;
+• Degrees or other documentation indicating that the applicant has knowledge, skills, or experience that would significantly advance the start-up entity’s business;

-• Documentation pertaining to intellectual property of the start-up entity, such as a patent, that was obtained by the applicant or as a result of the applicant’s efforts and expertise;
+• Documentation pertaining to intellectual property of the start-up entity, such as a patent, that was obtained by the applicant or as a result of the applicant’s efforts and expertise; and

 B. Start-up Entity